carsten-riedel/CoreePower.Lib/README.md

 3. **PackageManagement**: Also known as OneGet, a unified interface to package management systems and aims to make Software Discovery, Installation and Inventory work via a common set of cmdlets, regardless of the installation technology underneath.
 The function initializes the latest version of PackageManagement for the specified scope.
 4. **CorePower Modules**: The function checks for updates for the "CoreePower.Module" and "CoreePower.Config" modules.
 5. **7-Zip**: If 7-Zip isn't already installed, the function downloads it from SourceForge and installs it in the local application data directory.
-6. **Git**: If Git isn't already installed, the function downloads the latest 64-bit portable version from GitHub, extracts and initializes it
+6. **PortableGit**: If Git isn't already installed, the function downloads the latest 64-bit portable version from GitHub, extracts and initializes it.
 7. **GitHub CLI**: If the GitHub CLI isn't already installed, the function downloads the latest release for Windows from GitHub, extracts it.
 8. **NuGet**: If NuGet isn't already installed, the function installs it.
 9. **.NET Core**: If .NET Core isn't already installed, the function runs a script to download and install the latest LTS (Long Term Support) version.